tel/old-blog/_drafts/types_of_data_in_swift.md

 Finally, by this point, it should be obvious that function spaces are just Swift functions.
-They're constructed using `func` or anonymous `{}` syntax and destructed by applying an argument using some parentheses.
+They're constructed using `func` or anonymous `{... in ...}` syntax and destructed by applying an argument using some parentheses.

 ## Conclusion